harding/old-docs-history-bitcoin.org/en/developer-guide.md

 later subsection, the `memo` field can be used by the spender after payment as part of a cryptographically-proven [receipt][].

-Next, let's look at some information your CGI script can automatically derive.
+Next, let's look at some information your CGI program can automatically derive.
+{% endautocrossref %}

 <a name="term-pp-expires"></a> <!-- TODO: break up code block -->
 <a name="term-pp-amount"></a> <!-- TODO: break up code block -->